Blue:Hey! Hey Charlie! Wake up! Pink:Yeah Charlie! You silly sleepy-head, wake up!

 Obfuscating Stupidity: The other two unicorns appear to be childish and stupid, but the occasional line of insight and the fact that all of the episodes are plots to steal things from Charlie seem to suggest that they are very odd Chessmasters or at least Cloud Cuckoolanders with magical powers and odd goals.

-Off the Rails: Pretty much everything made after the third one, losing all grips on what loose idea you could call reality in the first videos.
+Off the Rails: Everything made after the third one, losing all grips on what loose idea you could call reality in the first videos.

-Only Sane Man: Charlie considers the entire trip ridiculous and wishes his friends would stop repeating everything.
+Only Sane Man: Charlie considers the trip ridiculous and wishes his friends would stop repeating everything.

 Serial Killer: It is implied in episode 4 that Red and Blue have killed many people before him out of boredom.

-Shaggy Dog Story: Each and every episode ends with the two crazy unicorns robbing Charlie, the entire insane journey having just been an elaborate plot to steal his kidney, TV, and horn, respectively.
-Good news is, he finds his kidney back in the third episode...
+Shaggy Dog Story: The first three episodes end with the two crazy unicorns robbing Charlie, the entire insane journey having just been an elaborate plot to steal his kidney, TV, and horn, respectively.
+Good news is, he finds his kidney again in the third episode...

 Spin-Off: Kinda?
 The only real difference between Unicron and the main series is that Pink and Blue act more adult and lose the Eldritch Abomination feel.
 Plus Charlie is less of a straight man and more a bystander.
 Weird things still happen, they just seem more "normal", in the sense that you could believe that's just how the universe works in this world.